consti/ratchetify/README.md

 $ rat update
 ```

-This stops the app, updates if from the repo, runs basic rake tasks and restarts the app finally.
+This stops the app, pulls the latest version from the repo, runs basic rake tasks and finally restarts the app.

-To remove an app completely use:
+To remove an app use:

 ```shell
 $ rat remove
 ```

+This stops the app, deletes its database and removes it from the file system.
+Be careful here, there is no way back!

 Ratchetify is based on Capistrano and you can get a list of all available commands any time using: